Ibaslogic/Ibaslogic/src/posts/2020-03-05-react-hooks-tutorial/react-hooks-tutorial.md

 Unlike `componentDidMount` lifecycle that only runs once it fetches data for the first time, the `useEffect` Hook by default runs not only after the first render but also after every update – i.e when there is a prop or state changes.

-In our code, the `todos` state variable is being updated when the data is fetched from the endpoint.
+In our code, a change occurs.
+The `todos` state variable is being updated through the `setTodos` function when the data is fetched from the endpoint.
 Thereby causing an infinite loop.

 _This is happening because the Hook combines different lifecycle logic.
 It is our responsibility to control it to the logic we want._